nhaar/UMP/guide/guide.md

 ## Selectively including code

 You can remove or include parts of code depending on your symbols using if-else statements with the symbols.
-You can do so by using "#" followed by the keywords "if", "ifndef", "elsif", "elsifndef", "else" and "endif".
-To start such block, you begin by writing either "#if" or "#ifndef", followed by a symbol.
+You can do so by using "#" followed by the keywords "if", "elsif", "else" and "endif".
+To start such block, you begin by writing either "#if", followed by a symbol boolean expression.
 Then, everything after that (including everything in the same line) will be ERASED if the condition is not met, up until the "#endif" statement.
-Likewise, you can chain it using else statements, with other symbols with "#elsif" and "#elseifndef" or with no symbol using "#else".
+Likewise, you can chain it using else statements, with other expressions with "#elsif" or with no boolean condition using "#else".
 Here's an example

 ```gml
 /// FUNCTIONS